KxSystems/docs-v1/docs/ref/syscmds.md

 Syntax: `\l name`

 The parameter can be a script filename or a directory.
 A script is loaded, and a directory database is opened.
 When q opens a directory, it changes its current directory to it.
 This allows reloading the current database using `\l .`.
 If the directory is specified as `.`, any scripts in that directory will be ignored; this is to allow (re)loading of data only.

+If a file or directory under the path being loaded has a dollar-sign suffix then it is also ignored. e.g. `db/tickdata/myfile$` and `db/tickdata/mydir$` would be ignored on `\l db/tickdata` or on `\l .` if `db/tickdata` is the current directory.

 ```q
 q)\l sp.q            / load sp.q script
 ...